MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Task 1: Hosting options.

-1. Based on your reading of the **InitialInvestigation** document, add a description of the web server arrangements that are suited to host the photo sharing application.
+1. Based on your reading of the **InitialInvestigation** document, add a description of the web server arrangements using the following information:
+-   Description:  **The author recommends using Microsoft Azure to host the Photo Sharing application.
+Microsoft Azure can host any ASP.NET website, including the ASP.NET Core MVC application proposed in this document.
+Scaling is very simple because Microsoft, not Adventure Works, is responsible for adding server resources at times of high traffic.
+Costs are minimal: they depend on the amount of data served to visitors but it is not necessary to maintain our own hardware.**

 #### Task 2: Choose a data store.

-2. Based on your reading of the **InitialInvestigation** document, add a description of the database server arrangements that are suited to host the photo sharing application.
+2. Based on your reading of the **InitialInvestigation** document, add a description of the database server arrangements using the following information:
+-   Description:  **DetailedPlanningDocument(docx) - Microsoft Word** window, type **The author recommends using SQL Database, within Microsoft Azure, to host the Photo Sharing application underlying database.
+As for the web server, this recommendation ensures high-availability hosting for the database with good value for money.
+This makes particular sense if the web site is hosted in Microsoft Azure.**

    >**Results**: After completing this exercise, you will be able to create proposals for hosting arrangements.